Purpose drives culture and provides a clear framework for decision-making: something that is more important for C-suite and Boards than ever before.

 The type of behaviours that your business encourages, supports, and rewards among your staff and within your culture are key.
 To ensure employees understand and feel connected to your purpose, it’s best to review how your recruitment programs, training, KPIs and promotions are set up.
 At a business level, you need to look at how the business operates, what your environmental and social governance plans are, how you are going to be more inclusive, and how you are going to support the communities you operate in.

-Be sure to keep purpose simple and authentic, and make sure that it is implemented and owned by all individuals within the organisation.
-Ensure it is celebrated and rewarded, measured, and reported on, and is shared with internal and external stakeholders regularly.
+Be sure to keep purpose authentic and simple, and ensure that it is owned and implemented by all individuals within the organisation.
+Make sure it is rewarded and celebrated, measured and reported on, and that it is regularly shared with internal and external stakeholders.

 Sound difficult?
 Not with the right approach and measurement.
-At Brand Council we’ve been developing corporate purpose, brand strategy and putting purpose into practice for more than 16 years and are happy to share key insights to help you achieve your purpose-led transformation.
+At Brand Council we’ve been developing corporate purpose, internal brand strategy and putting purpose into practice for more than 16 years.
+If you’re looking for brand purpose consultancy, we’d be happy to share key insights to help you achieve your purpose-led transformation.